 Teaming up with Housing Justice Cymru

-Melin Homes is thrilled to share the news that it has joined forces with fellow south Wales housing associations to form a new consortium which will be working alongside Housing Justice Cymru to transform former church land into new affordable rented housing.
+We're thrilled to share the news that we have joined forces with fellow south Wales housing associations to form a new consortium which will be working alongside Housing Justice Cymru to transform former church land into new affordable rented housing.

 Melin Homes is thrilled to share the news that it has joined forces with fellow South Wales housing associations to form a new consortium which will be working alongside Housing Justice Cymru to transform former church land into new affordable rented housing.
 The consortium consists of some of Wales’ leading housing associations, namely Cardiff Community Housing Association, First Choice Housing Association, Melin Homes, Newydd Housing Association and Valleys to Coast Housing.